FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/quick_start.rst

 	:align: center
 	:width: 3in

-.. centered:: Figure 2-11  Mounting the Camera and Torch
+	Mounting the Camera and Torch

 .. important::
 	Please make sure to install it firmly, otherwise the accuracy will be affected.

 Tool Coordinate System Calibration